 Information provided will allow an attendee to determine if their company is distributing combinations products, to understand the various forms of combination products, as defined by the FDA, to understand the Part 4 regulations, and to understand the manufacturer’s options with respect to complying with the Part 4 regulations.

 Many microbiology laboratories are confused about what MU is, how to calculate it and how to apply it.
 We will discuss what is needed to meet the accreditation requirement for MU, including, what data to collect and how to analyze it.
-Also a practical step by step approach to data compilation specifically applicable to microbiology will be discussed.

 No or inadequate training of employees is one of most frequently cited deviations in FDA inspectional observations and warning letters.

 Manufacturing involves an attempt to produce items that as closely as possible meet design specifications (e.g., size, strength, etc.).
 However, all production processes exhibit variation - that is, no two items are identical.
 What method can we use to reduce such variation?
 The classic and still most widely used method is called SPC or "statistical process control".

 The 7 HACCP principles and elements thereof will be discussed to give trainees a comprehensive overview of HACCP.
 In order to round out the understanding of this critical food safety initiative, the interaction of prerequisite programs will be discussed as well.

 Speaker will also provide the details for company compliance including GAMP, qualification, and validation.
 It teaches the Part 11 industry standards for SOPs, security, data transfer, audit trails, and electronic signatures.
 The webinar details the common problems and how to avoid them.